Beastslash/roblox-dialogue-maker/README.md

 # Roblox Dialogue Maker plugin

 ## About
-The Dialogue Maker is am open-source plugin for creating RPG-like dialogue boxes for NPCs in your Roblox game!
+The Dialogue Maker is an open-source plugin for creating RPG-like dialogue boxes for NPCs in your Roblox game!
 It comes with a GUI that allows you to add messages and player responses to your NPCs.

 ## Features
 * Responsive dialogue editor